ZenSoftware/zen/apps/api/src/app/auth/README.md

 # Zen Authentication & Authorization
-Exported from *auth*, the following table lists the guards and directives for their respective ABAC & RBAC schemes.
+Exported from *auth*, the following table lists the guards and decorators for their respective ABAC & RBAC schemes.

 |                       | ABAC            | RBAC        | Common           |
 |-----------------------|-----------------|-------------|------------------|